kdaily/aws-cli/proposals/pr-contrib-guide.md

 must pass the following criteria.
 These criteria will be added to the CONTRIBUTING guide.

-1. The pull request must have tests that pass.
+1. The pull request must include passing tests.
 1. The pull request must pass all existing tests.
 1. The code must work on all supported operating systems.
 1. The code must pass all linting and style checks.